Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Discussion

 \section{Discussion}

-The results of this study suggest that it is possible to obtain fairly accurate estimates of $w_c$ and its uncertainty from analytical expressions of $\dot{q}_{vc}/w_c$.
-When the simulated vertical velocity is less than 2 m/s, all versions of $\alpha$ estimate $w_c$ with reasonably small errors.
-When simulated velocities are higher, the accuracy of each $w_c$ estimator depends on the in-cloud temperature.
-Uncertainties in the most likely error increase as the vertical velocities increase.
+The results of this study suggest that it is possible to obtain fairly accurate estimates of $w_c$ and its uncertainty in the tropics using analytical expressions of $\dot{q}_{vc}/w_c$.
+The estimates given by $\alpha_p$ and $\alpha_{KPM}$ exhibit especially high accuracy.
+At low temperatures (or high altitudes), errors increase as the true vertical velocities increase.
 Overall, this method is promising because the errors in $w_c$ estimates are comparable to typical uncertainties in $w_c$ measurements taken by radar wind profilers, instruments widely used to characterize vertical velocity to within 1--2 m/s \citep{heymsfield_characteristics_2010}.

-The temperature sensitivities of $\alpha_p$ and $\alpha_{KPM}$ illustrate that these expressions will lead to the most accurate $w_c$ estimates when the true vertical velocities are below 10--15 m/s and $T_c$ exceeds 240 K. When vertical velocities are higher than this range and $T_c$ is low, the spread in the velocities expected by shifting the in-cloud temperature by 5 K becomes large.
+The temperature sensitivities of $\alpha_p$ and $\alpha_{KPM}$ illustrate that these expressions will lead to the most precise $w_c$ estimates when $T_c$ exceeds $\approx$ 240 K. When $T_c$ is low, the spread in the velocities expected by shifting the in-cloud temperature by 5 K becomes large, especially when the true vertical velocity exceeds 10--15 m/s.
 Small uncertainties in $T_c$ will lead to large uncertainties in $w_c$.
-While applying a maximum limit to vertical velocity retrievals seems like a major constraint on convective updrafts, vertical velocities greater than $\approx10$ m/s are considered extreme in the tropics \citep{stern_using_2018}.
-The majority of updrafts velocities are less than 10 m/s, as demonstrated in analysis of field campaign and Doppler retrievals \citep{lemone_cumulonimbus_1980, black_vertical_1996, giangrande_convective_2016}, and in the contours delineating the number of samples in Figs. \ref{fig:errors_wc_tc_a} and \ref{fig:errors_wc_tc_b}.
+In the tropics, this increased uncertainty impacts a small fraction of the samples.
+There, the majority of updraft velocities are less than 10 m/s, as demonstrated in analysis of field campaign and Doppler retrievals \citep{lemone_cumulonimbus_1980, black_vertical_1996, giangrande_convective_2016}, and in the contours delineating the number of samples in Figs. \ref{fig:errors_wc_tc_a} and \ref{fig:errors_wc_tc_b}.
 However, the most intense updrafts are likely responsible for a significant portion of the vertical mass flux \citep{wang_characteristics_2014} and associated detrainment that forms anvil clouds.